Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Cons of using Slack as a business messaging app:

-Despite its popularity, Slack has some serious limitations.
-The restrictive message history in the free plan, which deletes your conversations after 90 days, is a personal deal breaker.
-Not to mention, there are several Slack alternatives that provide the same features at a more affordable price point.
+The message history, which deletes your conversations after 90 days, is a personal deal breaker.
+Once you hit that 90-day limit, you’ll need to switch to a paid plan to access your full conversation history.
+This can be far too restrictive for teams who want a searchable database, and several Slack alternatives provide the same features at a more affordable price point.

-Try Pumble & keep your messaging history forever
+Keep your messaging history forever

 Available for: Web, Mac, Windows, Linux, Android, and iOS

-Pricing: Free plan available; Paid plans start at $8.75 per user per month
+Pricing: Free plan available; paid plans start at $8.75 per user per month

-Microsoft Teams — Best for Microsoft 365 users
+Microsoft Teams — best for Microsoft 365 users

 Microsoft Teams is a well-known enterprise instant messaging solution integrated into Microsoft 365, with features such as: